vanman247/Senior-Project/docs/blog_post_3.md

 Open Int (Interest): The number of open positions in the contract that have not yet been offset.

 ## Step 5
-Next we now need to make a subset of the Dataset of the  Strike Price, Bid and Ask.
-Once that is made we then need to calculate the premuim from between Ask and Bid at different Strike Prices. then you will need to filter the new dataset to include only those strike prices that are greater than or equal to the Current Stock Price of the underlying stock.
+Next, we now need to make a subset of the Dataset of the Strike Price, Bid and Ask.
+Once that is made, we then need to calculate the premium from between Ask and Bid at different Strike Prices. then you will need to filter the new dataset to include only those strike prices that are greater than or equal to the Current Stock Price of the underlying stock.
 Then we need to round the Premium to the 2nd decimal place.
 The reason for this is that because if the US dollar only goes out to 2 decimals places.

     calls = calls[["strike", "bid", "ask"]]